Why Does My Tooth Hurt? Toothache Causes, Symptoms, & Relief

 We want to keep your smile healthy at all costs.
 If your pain is too much to self-manage and lasts longer than 2 days, please contact our Canton, MI, dental office right away.

 When it comes to toothaches, it isn’t hard to know you have one.
 The pain can be outright distracting and make it difficult to eat or drink.
-Because a toothache can mean any number of things, our dentists will need to examine your mouth to determine the cause.
+Because a toothache can mean any number of things, our local emergency dentists will need to thoroughly examine your mouth to determine the cause.

 Common causes of toothaches include:

-Get help from our dentists if your toothache is:
+Get help from our dentists if your toothache:

 Various Approaches to Treatment